MorrisLLC/grunt-war/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+#### 0.2.7
+* Fixed the inclusion of source files defined in previous WAR task configurations for all future WAR tasks.
+Example: a war.foo task includes dist/foo in foo.war, and a war.bar task includes dist/bar in bar.war. bar.war would include both dist/bar and the previously added dist/foo. (jbenner)

 #### 0.2.6